spaceskynet/Epub-Maker/README.md

 > By:SpaceSkyNet

-## Use YML to easily create a ePub file!
+## Use YML to easily create an ePub file!

 ### Usage: